trpc-group/trpc-go/filter/README.md

     return &wrappedStream{s}, err // The wrappedStream encapsulates client.ClientStream for intercepting methods like SendMsg, RecvMsg, etc. You must return the err from streamer.
 }
 ```

+Note: The above code only intercepts when creating a stream, but does not intercept the stream interaction process (SendMsg, RecvMsg, CloseSend) after the stream is created.

 **Step 2**: Wrap `client.ClientStream` and override the corresponding methods: